Prompting4Debugging: Red-Teaming Text-to-Image Diffusion Models by Finding Problematic Prompts: Related work

 \section{Related work}

 \textbf{AI red-teaming tools.} Red-teaming is an active cybersecurity assessment method that exhaustively searches for vulnerabilities and weaknesses in information security, where the issues found by red-teaming can further help companies or organizations improve their defense mechanisms and strengthen overall cybersecurity protection.
-Recently, with the popularity and increasing demand for generative AI, red teaming is also being applied to AI models (especially language models \cite{perez2022red, shi2023red, lee2023query}) to enhance model security and stability. \cite{perez2022red} proposes to prompt language models with a variety of methods, such as few-shot generation and reinforcement learning, to generate test cases that are able to find vulnerabilities in models. \cite{shi2023red} fools the model for detecting machine-generated text by revising output, e.g. replacing synonyms words or altering writing style in generated sentences.
-On the other hand, \cite{lee2023query} constructs a pool of user inputs and employs Bayesian optimization to iteratively modify diverse positive test cases which eventually lead to model failures.
-However, these methods are only applicable to red-team language models, while our P4D focuses on the text-to-image models, which is a field that has been rarely explored in AI red-teaming.
+Recently, with the popularity and increasing demand for generative AI, red-teaming is also being applied to AI models (especially language models \cite{shi2023red, lee2023query}) to enhance model security and stability. \citet{shi2023red} fools the model for detecting machine-generated text by revising output, e.g. replacing synonym words or altering writing style in generated sentences.
+On the other hand, \citet{lee2023query} constructs a pool of user inputs and employs Bayesian optimization to iteratively modify diverse positive test cases, eventually leading to model failures.
+The perspective of red-teaming is distinctly different from that of potential attackers.
+Drawing parallels with notable works such as \citet{perez2022red}, which employs an LLM as a red-team agent to generate test cases for another target LLM, and \citet{wichers2024gradient}, which elicits unsafe responses from an LM by scoring an LM's response with a safety classifier and then refining the prompt with gradient backpropagation through both the unfrozen safety classifier and the LM, we underscore a growing trend in red-team generative modeling.
+These approaches pragmatically employ both the target model's inherent information and that from related models or external classifiers as practical means for red-teaming efforts aimed at debugging and enhancing model safety by utilizing all available information.
+However, these methods are only applicable to red-team language models, while our P4D focuses on text-to-image models, which is a field that has been rarely explored in AI red-teaming.